winitzki/scall/tutorial/programming_dhall.md

   in ???
 ```

-The Prelude is not treated specially by Dhall.
+The Prelude is also not treated specially by Dhall.
 It is just an ordinary import from a Web URL.
 A user's own libraries and modules may have a similar structure of nested records and may be imported as external resources in the same way.
 In this way, users can organize their Dhall configuration files and supporting functions via shared libraries and modules.